-- Directive 2002/59/EC (as amended) of the European Parliament and of the Council of 27 June 2002 establishing a Community vessel traffic monitoring and information system and repealing Council Directive 93/75/EEC, as amended (VTMIS Directive); - Directive 2000/59/EC (as amended) of the European Parliament and of the Council of 27 November 2000 on port reception facilities for ship-generated waste and cargo residues (PRF Directive); - Directive 2009/16/EC of the European Parliament and of the Council of 23 April 2009 on port State control (PSC Directive), as amended; - Regulation EC 725/2004 of the European Parliament and of the Council of 31 March 2004 on enhancing ship and port facility security (Security Regulation); - Directive 2010/65/EU of the European Parliament and of the Council of 20 October 2010 on reporting formalities for ships arriving in and/or departing from ports of the Member States and repealing Directive 2002/6/EC (RFD).
+- Directive 2002/59/EC (as amended) of the European Parliament and of the Council of 27 June 2002 establishing a Community vessel traffic monitoring and information system and repealing Council Directive 93/75/EEC, as amended (VTMIS Directive); - Directive EU 2019/883 of the European Parliament and of the Council of 17 April 2019 for the delivery of waste from ships, amending Directive 2010/65/EU and repealing Directive 2000/59/EC (PRF Directive); - Directive 2009/16/EC of the European Parliament and of the Council of 23 April 2009 on port State control (PSC Directive), as amended; - Directive (EU) 2017/2110 of the European Parliament and of the Council of 15 November 2017 on a system of inspections for the safe operation of ro-ro passenger ships and high-speed passenger craft in regular service and amending Directive 2009/16/EC and repealing Council Directive 1999/35/EC (RO-PAX Directive) - Regulation EC 725/2004 of the European Parliament and of the Council of 31 March 2004 on enhancing ship and port facility security (Security Regulation); - Council Directive 98/41/EC of 18 June 1998 on the registration of persons sailing on board passenger ships operating to or from ports of the Member States of the Community, as amended; - Directive 2010/65/EU of the European Parliament and of the Council of 20 October 2010 on reporting formalities for ships arriving in and/or departing from ports of the Member States and repealing Directive 2002/6/EC (RFD), as amended.

-In addition to the above, certain requirements are defined by the Interface and Functionalities Control Document (IFCD) 4.
+In addition to the above, certain requirements are defined by the Interface and Functionalities Control Document (IFCD) .